Content studio and content creation

 We’ll create a content type that contains two input fields.
 When shown in Content Studio, it will look like this:

-Back to your preferred IDE, make sure you’re in the project folder (
+Back to your preferred editor, make sure you’re in the project folder (

 myproject/) that you created in a previous chapter.
 All paths will be relative to this root folder.